I Love My Child…But Sometimes I Can’t Stand Him

 Transitions, and by that I mean going from work to home or school to home, are difficult for both adults and children.
 Try to organize your time so that you’re taking that into account.

-Judgement by Others Leads You to Resent Your Child
+Judgment by Others Can Make You Resent Your Child

 You may feel like people are looking at you and judging your parenting as inadequate when your child’s behavior is inappropriate.
-All of us hate being judged, all of us.
+We all hate to be judged.
 And even if we deal with it effectively, that doesn’t mean it’s not a problem.
 It just means that we don’t take it personally anymore.

-It also doesn’t help that you already have doubts about your parenting, because it doesn’t seem to be working.
-And then whenever your child behaves inappropriately in front of those people, you feel shame.
-Those are heavy, powerful feelings.
+The criticism hurts even more when you already have doubts about your parenting.
+It why so many parents feel shame whenever their child behaves inappropriately in front of those people.
+These are heavy, powerful feelings.
 And many parents blame and resent their kids for making them feel that way.
 It’s a vicious cycle.

-Stop Comparing Your Insides with Other People’s Outsides
+Stop Comparing Your Insides to Other People’s Outsides

 What I always tell parents is, “Don’t compare your insides to other people’s outsides.”
 What does this mean, exactly?

 On the outside, most families look normal and stable.
 Indeed, we tend to avoid having screaming matches with our kids in public.
-But behind closed doors, it’s is often a different story.
+But behind closed doors, it’s a different story.
 Even the most normal looking family has problems.
-And every parent has struggles with their kids—it’s part of raising kids.
-We ALL have problems.
+And every parent struggles with their kids—it’s part of raising kids.
+Indeed, we all have problems.